 Isn’t there an app for that?

 There is now some artificial intelligence that can recognize and assign alt text for images.
-Some of the AI for text (such as text contained within a meme on social media) is fairly accurate.
-However, the recognition of objects and people in images is still very inaccurate.
-It is still necessary for a human to assign alt text for most images.
+Some of the AI for text (such as text contained within a meme on social media) is fairly accurate and is improving all the time.
+It is still necessary for a human to assign alt text for most images, particularly complex images such as charts, graphs and diagrams.
 For more on this topic, read Can Image Recognition by Artificial Intelligence Replace Alt Text?

 Equidox makes alt-text easy